The Feast Days

 ✗ In 321 AD Constantine declared Sunday as the official day of rest.
 He called it the venerable day of the sun.
 Constantine was a devotee of Sol Invictus, the Roman sun god.
 This was a political and religious decision, not a revelation from YaHoWaH.

-3. What happened at the Council of Nicaea in 325 AD regarding Passover and Easter?
+3. What was decided at the Council of Nicaea in 325 AD about the Christian observance of the resurrection?

 Section 06